RK-Nirmay/ISO27001-2022-Internal-Audit-Project/01_Define_Audit_Scope_and_Objectives / 01_Company_Profile /Company_Profile.md

 The decision to build an ISMS and pursue ISO 27001 certification is **commercially driven**:

 > **Prospective clients increasingly require ISO 27001 certification as a precondition for
-> procurement.** Without it, Stark Industries is excluded from sales opportunities — particularly
+> procurement.** Without it, Stark Industries is excluded from sales opportunities, particularly
 > with larger or more security-conscious customers.

 Certification is therefore positioned as a **growth enabler** (unlocking new sales and improving